PANEL ATTORNEY QUALIFICATIONS

 minimally acceptable, needs improvement.
 The letter specifically

 need for improvement.
-Many attorneys who are ultimately removed
+Many attorneys ultimately removed

-a prior probation letter, in cases of client abandonment or
+a prior probation letter in cases of client abandonment or

-other professional conduct which clearly indicates unfitness
+other unprofessional conduct which indicates unfitness

 for future appointments.
 We also sometimes send an "encouragement"